MadrigalStreetCartel/neuz/README.md

 ## Engagement Behavior

-- Automation will take over your cursor as soon as the game window is focused.
+- Automation will start as soon as you `ENGAGE`.
-- Unfocusing the game window (e.g. <kbd>ALT+TAB</kbd>) will pause the automation until the game window is focused again.
 - Pressing `DISENGAGE` will fully stop the automation.
+- Fully workable in background since 0.15.0

 ## Farming Automation